 Main languages in Laos

 The official language of Laos is Lao and it is used by 52% of the national population, which clearly makes it the most popular language in the country.
 Besides, Laos has various minority ethnic groups across the country that speak indigenous languages, enriching the diversity of the Laos linguistic system.
 Some foreign languages are also spoken by a small number of Laotians, but they are not really common.

-Read more: Laos tours 5 days
+You may also like: Laos tours 5 days

+Main languages in Laos